Course Listing - by Instructor

 RowZone Staff | The Rowzone Fitness workout is a perfect combination of cardio, strength, and technical rowing training with the use of Concept2 rowing machines.
 We add in body toning exercises.
 Our upbeat classes are taught by rowers, rowing enthusiasts and trainers, suit all levels and ages, and will challenge your mind and body while giving you a work out that you will never forget. |

-Janice Strawder | MFA, has been teaching the art of ceramics for over thirty years.
+Janice Strawder | , MFA, has been teaching the art of ceramics for over thirty years.
 She enjoyed a five year artist residency at The Clay Studio in Philadelphia, where she continues to teach.
 Janice is a co-founder of Rebel Potters in Germantown where she manages the studio and teaches clay classes.
-Janice’s ceramic works include wood and salt fired functional pottery, mosaic, with an emphasis on decorative surfaces. |
+Janice’s ceramic works include wood and salt fired functional pottery, tile and mosaic, all with an emphasis on decorative surfaces. |

 Kaniesha Thomas | , MSW has been an entrepreneur for the last four years.
 The mission of her business is to create art that embodies spirituality, healing and self care. www.revolutionaryratchet.com |